iaxo/axion-limits/README.md

 > [!TIP]
 > You can add any additional matplotlib.pyplot object (such as lines or text) or further customize the figure.
 Just set the parameter `showplot=False` above and insert the desired plotting objects and customizations.
 Afterwards, remember to call the `show_plot` and `save_plot` methods.
 Check out this [example](myPlottingScripts/haloscope_zoom_Jun2024.py) for reference.

-Inside [myPlottingScripts](myPlottingScripts) folder you can find real examples of scripts used to generate the figures inside [plots](plots) folder.
+📂 Inside [myPlottingScripts](myPlottingScripts) folder you can find more complex examples of scripts used to generate the figures at [plots](plots) directory.
 ## Advanced Features

 ### Gradient Filling with Colormap